ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

 {: #vpc-transit-provision-vpc-network-resources}
 {: step}

 In this step provision the VPC network resources.
-It is important to carefully plan the network address space using non overlapping CIDR blocks.
+It is important to carefully plan when [designing an addressing plan for a VPC](/docs/vpc?topic=vpc-vpc-addressing-plan-design).
+Make sure to use non overlapping CIDR blocks.

 It is tempting to divide up the CIDR space first by VPC but this complicates routing.
-Instead think of a zone as a single CIDR block and each VPC as consuming a slice of each of the zones:
+Instead think of an availability zone as a single CIDR block and each VPC as consuming a slice of each of the zones:

 ![vpc-transit-zones](images/vpc-transit-hidden/vpc-transit-zones.svg){: class="center"}
 {: style="text-align: center;"}

-This diagram shows a single zone:
+This diagram shows just zone 1 in more detail.
+The subnet sizes and layout are identical in the other zones:

 ![vpc-transit-vpc-layout](images/vpc-transit-hidden/vpc-transit-vpc-layout.svg){: class="center"}
 {: style="text-align: center;"}

-The diagram above shows the VPC layout in more detail.
-There is an enterprise on the left and the cloud-{{site.data.keyword.cloud_notm}} on the right.
+Above the enterprise is on the left and the cloud-{{site.data.keyword.cloud_notm}} on the right.
 In the {{site.data.keyword.cloud_notm}} a single zone for the transit VPC and Spoke 0.
 Notice the details:
 - The on premises CIDR is 192.168.0.0/16.
 - The zones in this [multi zone region](https://{DomainName}/docs/overview?topic=overview-locations) are 10.\*.0.0/16.
 The second digit: 1, 2, 3 is the zone number (shown for Dallas/us-south):
    - 10.1.0.0/16, zone 1, Dallas 1, us-south-1.